 Get in the driver’s seat and reclaim your body’s natural rhythm.
-I can help with menstrual issues, PCOS, fertility, postpartum issues, menopause, pelvic floor imbalances and more.
+I can help with menstrual issues, PCOS, fertility, postpartum issues, perimenopause & menopause, pelvic floor imbalances and more.
 Let’s get you feeling alive, sexy, and strong.

 Hypothyroidism affects millions of Americans, most of whom are women.
 The majority of cases are caused by an autoimmune condition known as Hashimoto’s, a disease in which the immune system attacks the body’s own thyroid gland.
 I therefore see the value in using both thyroid-supporting as well as immune-balancing approaches in the care of those with hypothyroidism.